boredsquirrel/Linux/Guides/Captive-Portal-Tricks.md

 # Guide: Captive Portals on Linux

-Explanation:
+## Explanation

-A Captive Portal is the website you see when logging in on a public Wifi.
+A **Captive Portal** is the webpage you see when logging into a public Wi-Fi network.

 ```
 Welcome to our Wifi-Customer-Experience-Allround service!